Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Discussion

 Our results demonstrate that secular chaos is a viable alternative to the low-mass planet--planet scattering scenario of \citet{Mustill+2018} as a way to sustain WD pollution for many Gyr.
 While the cooling age at which the pollution rate is greatest depends on the mass and architecture of the perturbers, we find that pollution rates are sustained over $10 \Gyr$ in all cases.
 Notably, we find that Jupiter-mass planets can contribute to the pollution of WDs much older than $1 \Gyr$, in contrast with previous findings that such planets deplete planetesimal reservoirs too quickly for this occur \citep[e.g.,][]{DWS2012,FH2014,Mustill+2018}.
-The main reason for this is that secular chaos operates over much longer time-scales than direct scattering and unstable mean-motion resonances, which have been the focus of earlier works.
-The characteristic time-scale of secular chaos is determined by the quantity $m_{j}/a_{j}^{3/2}$ (see Eqs.\ \ref{eq:om_jk}--\ref{eq:nu_jk}), rather than the outer planets' masses $m_{j}$ alone.
-Although previous studies have concluded that Jupiter-mass planets cannot drive pollution over Gyr time-scales, they usually assumed that those planets were located at distances of $\sim 5$--$10 \AU$ from the WD.
-We know now that nature produces giant planets at much larger distances as well \citep[e.g.,][]{Marois+2008,Marois+2010,Vigan+2017,Fernandes+2019}.
+The main reason for this is the diffusive nature of secular chaos, which causes tidal disruption events to occur over several orders of magnitude in time.
+To a lesser extent, it may also be because our simulated planetary systems are somewhat larger in terms of semi-major axis than those of some previous studies \citep[e.g.,][]{DWS2012,FH2014} and consequently have a longer dynamical timescale ($\propto a^{3}/m$, Eqs.\ \ref{eq:om_jk}--\ref{eq:nu_jk}).

 In Section \ref{s:discuss:Mdot_vs_age}, we pointed out that our scenario requires a relatively low-mass planetesimal belt ($\sim 10^{-3} \ME$ in total) in order to reproduce the observed metal accretion rates of WDs.
 On the other hand, previous studies of WD pollution through direct scattering of planetesimals \citep{FH2014,Mustill+2018} or low-order mean-motion resonances \citep{DWS2012} have found that substantially more massive belts (up to $\sim \ME$) are required to reproduce observations.
-This is because, in those scenarios, only a small fraction of planetesimals is tidally disrupted by the WD, with most bodies being ejected entirely.
-By contrast, planetesimals that experience secular chaos cannot be ejected from the system and nearly all of the available mass of planetesimals is eventually accreted by the WD.
+This is because, in those scenarios, only a small fraction of the planetesimal belt is tidally disrupted by the WD, with most bodies being ejected entirely.
+In our scenario, planetesimals that experience chaotic diffusion cannot be ejected from the system because (i) they cannot exchange energy with the planets under the secular approximation; and (ii) their orbits are well inside the planetary orbits, i.e.\ $a_{\rm p} (1 + e_{\rm p}) \lesssim a_{1} (1 - e_{1})$, preventing close encounters.
+Thus, nearly all of the available mass of planetesimals inside the chaotic zone is eventually accreted by the WD.